junxit/us-congress-bills-113/metadata.md

 - 2013-11-20 — Introduced in House
 - 2013-11-20 — Introduced in House
 - 2013-11-20 — Referred to the House Committee on Energy and Commerce.
+- 2013-11-22 — Referred to the Subcommittee on Health.
+- 2014-02-27 — Forwarded by Subcommittee to Full Committee (Amended) by Voice Vote .
+- 2014-02-27 — Subcommittee Consideration and Mark-up Session Held.
+- 2014-04-03 — Forwarded by Subcommittee to Full Committee (Amended) by Unanimous Consent .
+- 2014-04-03 — Subcommittee Consideration and Mark-up Session Held.
+- 2014-05-20 — Placed on the Union Calendar, Calendar No. 339.
+- 2014-05-20 — Reported (Amended) by the Committee on Energy and Commerce.
+H. Rept.
+113-458.
+- 2014-05-20 — Reported (Amended) by the Committee on Energy and Commerce.
+H. Rept.
+113-458.